AnastasiaLobanova/student_task/README_task_description.md

 factors for different type of waste and waste management.

 2- Extract the emission factors from 4 first entries of this Table into a OEFDB-like structured normalised data format.
-Add data to OpenEmissionsFactorsDB.csv
+Add data to OpenEmissionFactorsDB_student_task.csv

 Use OpenEmissionFactorsDB_student_task.csv, DATA_GUIDANCE.md, Contributing guide, Sector-categoryid_
 structure.csv from this repo to guide your reformatting.